Bioconductor/Rsamtools/migration_notes.md

 ### All software packages that use applyPileups() were tested

-  - AllelicImbalance: contains old BCF file (`ERP000101.bcf`, in `extdata/ERP000101_subset/`) that needs to be fixed (it no longer works with recent bcftools).
+  - AllelicImbalance: migrated (contained old BCF file (`ERP000101.bcf`, in `extdata/ERP000101_subset/`) that needed to be fixed and reindexed (it no longer worked with recent bcftools). passes `R CMD check`

   - biovizBase: passes `R CMD check` _as-is_